 Anyone who was alive during the 2008 campaign has a story to tell.

-Whether you volunteered on the Obama campaign or observed from afar, whether you voted for the first time, or the fifth, our goal is to capture what it felt like to live through this historic election.
+Our goal is to capture what it felt like to live through this historic election, and what it felt like to see the first African-American President of the United States inaugurated on the National Mall in Washington, DC.
 So sit down with a friend, a neighbor, a grandparent, or someone you know with a story for an interview.
 Or simply record your thoughts on your own.

 Note: You should conduct interviews in a quiet, indoor room so the audio is clearly recorded.
 If you are interviewing someone else, please make sure you have their permission before sharing their reflections.

 - Familiarize yourself with the interviewee’s experiences and background, and determine which questions you might ask during the recorded interview.
-Ask them to go through their own emails, photos, or journals from 2008 in order to jog their memory.
+Ask them to go through their own emails, photos, or journals from 2008 and inauguration day in order to jog their memory.

 - Build your list of potential open-ended questions (a list of suggested questions can be found on obama.org/history/interview-questions/, though you should not stick exclusively to the script).